 Department of Education Rulemaking to Define ‘Gainful Employment’

 A coalition of over 50 organizations with diverse memberships and interests are united in advocating for Department of Education rulemaking that addresses predatory career education programs.
-On February 4, this coalition detailed their shared hopes for reforms in a letter to President Obama that identified specific reforms.
-Key among those recommendations was including graduates and non-graduates in the metrics and improved debt-to-earnings standards, and a process to deny federal financial aid from programs that fail to enable students to sit for relevant licensing examinations or fulfill other prerequisites for chosen occupations.
+On February 4, this coalition detailed their shared hopes for reforms in a letter to President Obama.
+Key among those recommendations was including graduates and non-graduates in the metrics and improved debt-to-earnings standards.
+Additionally the coalition called for a process to deny federal financial aid eligibility to programs that fail to enable students to sit for relevant licensing examinations or fulfill other prerequisites for chosen occupations.

 CRL offered the Department of Education several recommendations related to its gainful employment rulemaking.
 Specific concerns were expressed for repayment rates and industry practices.
 Citing applicable case law and related regulatory actions by other federal agencies, CRL called for repayment rates that would apply to all students, regardless of whether they matriculated or not.
-CRL also called for an accountability metric to ensure that federal financial aid was being used for gainful employment.
+Lastly, CRL urged an accountability metric to ensure that federal financial aid was being used for gainful employment.